-TEAM 2001 captain Julius James is not intimidated by the prospect of meeting World Champions Brazil in Group 1 of the JVC World Under-17 Championships to be hosted in this country from September 13-30.
+TEAM 2001 captain Julius James is not intimidated by the prospect of meeting World Champions Brazil in Group 1 of the JVC World Under-17 Championships to be hosted in this country from September 13-30 link.

-The St Anthony’s College player said that his teammates will not allow the reputation of the other two teams-1999 finalists Australia as well as Croatia-to get the better of them.
+The St Anthony’s College player said that his teammates will not allow the reputation of the other two teams-1999 finalists Australia as well as Croatia-to get the better of them more info.

 “First I saw Brazil even before he (Michael Zen Ruffinen, Fifa General Secretary) called it out,” he noted, “...
 I didn’t feel anyway particularly about it at that time because I knew we went to Brazil and played well.”